2015 Thalys train attack: Involved passengers

 Norman, Sadler, Skarlatos, and Stone were made Knights of the Legion of Honour (chevaliers de la Légion d'honneur) on 24 August by French president François Hollande.
 Moogalian was also made a Knight of the Legion of Honour on 13 September 2015, with Damien A. expected to be similarly honored at a later date; he reportedly received it in the post while preserving his anonymity.
 Norman, Sadler, and Skarlatos were also awarded the medal of the city of Arras.

 In the United States, Sadler was also awarded the Secretary of Defense Medal for Valor.
-Skarlatos was awarded the Soldier's Medal, the highest medal awarded to Army personnel for actions outside of combat, while Stone was awarded the Airman's Medal and the Purple Heart.
-He was also meritoriously promoted two grades on 1 November to Staff Sergeant.
+Skarlatos was awarded the Soldier's Medal, the highest medal awarded to Army personnel for actions outside of combat, while Stone was awarded the Airman's Medal and the Purple Heart and meritoriously promoted two grades on 1 November to Staff Sergeant.
 Stone and Sadler also received the Civic Medal 1st class from the Prime Minister of Belgium.

-Sadler, Skarlatos, and Stone were naturalized as French citizens in an honorary ceremony at the Alliance française in Sacramento, California on 31 January 2019.
+Sadler, Skarlatos, and Stone were naturalized as French citizens in an honorary ceremony at the Alliance française in Sacramento, California, on 31 January 2019.